 I learned to view my actions that could have been thought of as detrimental… as good for me.
 Let me explain. (then I go into it)

-and then’ve tapped into these … you have unlocked that genuinely, wholeheartedly BELIEF that your best is good enough.
+and once you’ve tapped into these 3 keys to success … you have unlocked that genuinely, wholeheartedly BELIEF that your best is good enough.
 That is the narrative within your psyche that naturally follows.
 “I can do this.”

-Those are the three underlying themes in my story – I clued into the 1st as a teenager, and but it wasn’t until just before the Olympics –Just in the nick of time—that I realized the value of #2 and #3.
-So this is a 3 –part summary of my ski career, although you’ll find there is some serious synergy at play. ieswere
+Those are the underlying themes in my story – I clued into the 1st as a teenager, and but it wasn’t until just before the Olympics –Just in the nick of time—that I realized the value of #2 and #3.
+So this is a 3 –part summary of my ski career.
+As I take you through the highlights chronologically, I’ll reveal how the importance of these concepts and the synergies between them were brought to light.

-It’s so great that you are all Entreprenuers.
-Competing in an individual sport is a lot like being an entrepreneur.

-Think about your definition of success.
-What big dream are you working toward?

-__> Your successful business is your gold medal.
-I have no doubt that you rely on a team around you, and that you can identify with my strategies for utilizing my resources and getting the most out of my team.
-But you are not just managers.
-You are not just team captains.
-YOU are running this shit!
-You are like athletes with access to great support systems, but really, You are steering the ship.
-These were my strategies for being at my best when it mattered most, in high pressure situations designed to test my ability to outperform my competitors, but also, strategies for, simply put – NOT QUITTING.

-But anyway… back to my story.
-I hope some of it will inspire you to recognize your strengths in parenting/mentoring/leadership too!
+Are any of you parents?
+I hope some of it will inspire you to recognize your strengths in parenting + mentoring + leadership too!

 (PAUSE)